seedstack/website/content/guides/tasks/create-reusable-function/tutorial.md

 ## Dependency management

-Start by adding the dependency management for SEED, SEED Business Framework and Hibernate in your pom root.
+Start by adding the dependency management for Seed, Seed Business Framework and Hibernate in your pom root.

         <dependencyManagement>
         <dependencies>